caweidmann/settings/vim/README.md

     /usr/share/vim/vimXX/colors/ -  where XX is the vim version, e.g. 71, 73, or 74

-Then add the colorscheme as default for all users:
+Then add the colour scheme as default for all users:

     vim /usr/share/vim/vimrc